 Leading-Edge Robotic Surgery at a Community Hospital

-Led by a team of highly-skilled and experienced surgeons, Winchester Hospital’s robotic surgery program is offering patients Boston-level care, close to home.
-Our robotic surgery program, which was the first for a community hospital, provides patients with state-of-the-art treatment for urologic and gynecologic conditions.
+Led by a team of highly skilled and experienced surgeons, Winchester Hospital’s robotic surgery program is offering patients Boston-level care and expertise in a comfortable community setting close to home.

-With minimally invasive robotic surgery, patients often go home within 24 hours of surgery, experience less pain and recover faster.
-In addition, our outcomes are superior, and Winchester Hospital has been recognized nationally for the highest quality care.
+With minimally invasive robotic surgery, patients often go home within 24 hours of surgery, experience less pain, and recover faster.
+In addition, our outcomes are excellent, and Winchester Hospital has been recognized nationally for the highest quality care.

 Conditions Treated Using Robotic Surgery